Martinez, California

 What selling in Martinez involves

-Strategic Listing Model applied to Martinez: data-driven comp analysis of the specific Martinez sub-area (downtown waterfront vs Vine Hill / central vs Alhambra Hills hillside vs Pacheco border is a $300K to $700K price-spread per comparable square footage), pre-listing prep with positive-ROI improvements only, professional staging targeted to the East Bay / Contra Costa entry-level family-buyer demographic, multi-platform marketing with active bid management, and honest disclosure of every defect.
+Strategic Listing Model applied to Martinez: data-driven comp analysis of the specific Martinez sub-area (downtown waterfront vs Vine Hill / central vs Alhambra Hills hillside vs Pacheco border is a $300K to $700K price-spread per comparable square footage), pre-listing prep with positive-ROI improvements only, professional staging targeted to the East Bay / Contra Costa entry-level buyer pool, multi-platform marketing with active bid management, and honest disclosure of every defect.

 The Meticulous Protector, applied to Martinez

-The methodology behind Lily's 36+ five-star Zillow reviews and the strong repeat-and-referral rate of her career: read every disclosure line, verify every claim, model every carrying cost, walk every property in person before recommending an offer, and document the honest "no" when the math says no. The Martinez version of that methodology is the same as the Dublin version, the Pleasanton version, the Walnut Creek version, and every other city Lily represents.
+The methodology behind Lily's 37+ five-star Zillow reviews and the strong repeat-and-referral rate of her career: read every disclosure line, verify every claim, model every carrying cost, walk every property in person before recommending an offer, and document the honest "no" when the math says no. The Martinez version of that methodology is the same as the Dublin version, the Pleasanton version, the Walnut Creek version, and every other city Lily represents.
 The discipline does not change by city.

 Martinez FAQ